The Smoke In Redding, Calif., Is So Thick You Can't See The Sun Most Days

 Across California and the West, where dozens of large wildfires are burning, public health agencies are urging people to seal off their windows and doors, change filters in air conditioning units and in some places wear masks if they have to go outside for any extended period.

-Just as the wildfire season is getting longer and more destructive in the West due to climate change and prior forest management, scientists are warning of a lengthening — and worsening — smoke season.
+Just as the wildfire season is getting longer and more destructive in the West because of climate change and prior forest management, scientists are warning of a lengthening — and worsening — smoke season.
 The fires themselves have burned hundreds of homes and forced thousands to evacuate.
 But the smoke, and the unhealthy toxins blowing in with it, will directly affect hundreds of thousands more people.
 It used to be just a few days here or there.
 Now, the smoke pollution is lasting for weeks, even months.

 "You've heard a lot about air pollution in Beijing, that's what it's like," says Anthony Wexler, director of the Air Quality Research Center at the University of California Davis.